 Crowsnest Mountain and Mount McLaren

-We continue plodding up but now on endless scree.
+We continued plodding up but now on endless scree

 Mount Parrish centre right

-We finally reach the crest of the north ridge.
+We finally reached the crest of the north ridge

-I thought we would have to sideslope on scree, but a goat track runs under the Centre Peak
+I expected to side-slope on scree, but a nice goat track runs under the Centre Peak

 Tarn below the summit